Skip to main content

 npm init -y

-npm install adminforth @adminforth/upload @adminforth/rich-editor @adminforth/chat-gpt \
+npm i adminforth @adminforth/upload @adminforth/rich-editor @adminforth/chat-gpt \

 npx --yes tsc --init --module NodeNext --target ESNext